0x31i/VulnAXIS/AXIS-student-walkthrough-v6.md

 /tmp/enumerate_system.sh | tee /tmp/enumeration_results.txt
 ```

-> **Real-World Approach**: In actual pentests, you don't grep for specific patterns.
+> **Real-World Approach**: In actual penetration tests, you don't search for FLAG{} patterns with grep.
 Instead, you systematically read and analyze files to understand the system.
+The script above uses awk and file analysis to:
+> - Identify file types properly before attempting to read them
+> - Read entire configuration files to understand context
+> - Extract strings from binaries to find embedded data
+> - Analyze database structures when found
+> - Review all text content for sensitive information
+>
-Look for:
+> Look for:
-> - Configuration files with credentials
+> - Configuration files with credentials or API keys
-> - API keys and tokens
-> - Device identifiers and serial numbers
+> - Device identifiers, serial numbers, and access codes
-> - Sensitive data in logs and caches
+> - Sensitive data in logs, caches, and temporary files
-> - Database contents
+> - Database contents with user data or settings
-> - Script files with hard-coded values
+> - Script files with hard-coded values or backdoors
+> - Comments in code that reveal security issues

 ---